Composing…

 Bhagavad Gītā 10.30

 The panchang is one of humanity's oldest computational systems — a luni-solar calendar that has guided agricultural, ritual, and civil life across the Indian subcontinent for more than three thousand years.
-Its values — tithi, nakshatra, yoga, muhurat — are astronomical facts derived from the positions of the Sun and Moon.
-They are not opinions or estimates.
-They should be cited like any other scientific source.
+Its values — tithi, nakshatra, yoga, muhurat — are derived from astronomical positions and interpreted through calendar conventions.
+Different traditions can produce different displayed timings, so the method should be visible.

 This page documents the specific algorithm, ayanamsa, and almanac convention behind every value displayed on PujaKit.
 Superscript footnotes on panchang pages link directly to the relevant section here.

-The five limbs of the panchang — tithi (lunar day), nakshatra (asterism), yoga (luni-solar combination), karana (half-tithi), and vara (weekday) — are calculated using the Drik Panchang algorithm with the Lahiri (Chitrapaksha) ayanamsa.
+The five limbs of the panchang — tithi (lunar day), nakshatra (asterism), yoga (luni-solar combination), karana (half-tithi), and vara (weekday) — are interpreted using documented panchang conventions and Lahiri (Chitrapaksha) ayanamsa unless a page states otherwise.

 Ayanamsa is the angular offset between the tropical (sayana) and sidereal (nirayana) zodiac due to the precession of the equinoxes.
-Lahiri ayanamsa is the standard adopted by the Government of India Calendar Reform Committee (1957) and is used in all official government publications of the Hindu calendar.
+Lahiri ayanamsa is a widely used Indian calendar convention, but regional almanacs and sampradaya practices may differ.

 Sandhya timings (Pratah, Madhyahna, Sayam) are derived from sunrise and sunset using the traditional rule: Pratah sandhya ends 96 minutes after sunrise, Sayam sandhya begins 96 minutes before sunset.